LiuYuancheng/SIEM_Comm_Dashboard/README.md

 ### Data Sources Detail

-The system processes logs from three primary sources: **Snort Intrusion Detection System (IDS) logs**, **Fortinet firewall network logs**, and **Windows OS network logs**.
+The system processes logs from three primary sources: **Snort Intrusion Detection System (IDS) logs**, **Fortinet firewall network logs**, and **Windows OS network event logs**.
 These logs can generate thousands of alerts daily, making manual analysis challenging and time-consuming.
 For instance, Snort IDS logs alone can produce between 4,000 to 16,000 alerts each day.
 To address this, the platform consolidates similar activities across these log types, simplifying the identification of critical patterns.
 It further sorts the data using a `Severity Score`, which indicates the potential maliciousness of events, helping analysts prioritize their investigations.
 This is one log message example:

 ![](doc/img/rms_09.png)

+`Figure-02 security log data screen shot, version v0.1.2 (2024)`

 The datasets utilized in this project include: